Mike Johnson

 Make up a history, a cut up of a life.
 Create a Mike Johnson out of these selected raw materials.
 A plausible self, complete with personal details – I am a fictional character I have enlisted over the years for the purpose of writing these mini biographies.
 I’ve made up this character called Mike Johnson who spent his life with words and who writes books and blogs.

-2020 – The Raising Light Trilogy.
-Three Books of Poetry.
-Lasavia Publishing
+2020 – The Raising Light Trilogy, Lasavia Publishing, three books of poetry

 Part One – The Toy Box